 …

-The HE beamformee returns an estimate of the channel state in an HE compressed beamforming/CQI report carried in one or more HE Compressed Beamforming/CQI frames.
+The HE beamformee returns an estimate of the channel state in an HE compressed beamforming/CQI report carried in the HE Compressed Beamforming/CQI Report field.
 There are three types of HE compressed beamforming/CQI report:

-SU feedback: The HE compressed beamforming/CQI report consists of an HE Compressed Beamforming Report field.
+SU feedback: The HE Compressed Beamforming/CQI Report field consists of an HE Compressed Beamforming Report field.

-MU feedback: The HE compressed beamforming/CQI report consists of an HE Compressed Beamforming Report field and HE MU Exclusive Beamforming Report field.
+MU feedback: The HE Compressed Beamforming/CQI Report field consists of an HE Compressed Beamforming Report field and HE MU Exclusive Beamforming Report field.

-CQI feedback: The HE compressed beamforming/CQI report consists of an HE CQI Report field.
+CQI feedback: The HE Compressed Beamforming/CQI Report field consists of an HE CQI Report field.

 NOTE—Use of HE TB sounding does not necessarily imply MU feedback.
 HE TB sounding is also used to obtain SU feedback and CQI feedback.

-The HE compressed beamforming/CQI report is carried in a single HE Compressed Beamforming/CQI frame if the resulting frame is less than or equal to 11 454 octets in length (see 26.7.3 (Rules for HE sounding protocol sequences)).
-Otherwise, the HE compressed beamforming/CQI report is segmented, and each segment is carried in an HE Compressed Beamforming/CQI frame.
+TheHE Compressed Beamforming/CQI Report field is carried in a single HE Sounding Feedback Segment fieldif the resulting HE Compressed Beamforming/CQI frame is less than or equal to 11 454 octets in length (see 26.7.3 (Rules for HE sounding protocol sequences)).
+Otherwise, the HE Compressed Beamforming/CQI Report field is segmented, with each segment carried in an HE Sounding Feedback Segment field, and each HE Sounding Feedback Segment field carried in an HE Compressed Beamforming/CQI frame.

-An HE beamformer shall support a maximum MPDU length for a frame containing the HE compressed beamforming/CQI report that is the minimum of 11 454 octets and the maximum length of the frame containing the HE compressed beamforming/CQI report that the HE beamformer intends to solicit from its HE beamformees.
+An HE beamformer shall support a maximum MPDU length for a HE Compressed Beamforming/CQI Report frame that is the minimum of 11 454 octets and the maximum length of the HE Compressed Beamforming/CQI Report frame that the HE beamformer intends to solicit from its HE beamformees.

 26.7.3 Rules for HE sounding protocol sequences